SameeraGrandhi/mlflow-on-k8s/README.md

 # MLflow Project on Kubernetes

-The purpose of the project is demonstrated  how to create, dockerized and run an MLflow project in the kubernetes cluster to manage project dependencies  and  to create a convenient and easy-to-use application for DataSciene Team to run an mlfow project on kubernetes cluster without having any prior knowledge on the Dev ops side to train  ml model & model serve.
+The purpose of the project is to demonstrate how to create, dockerized and run a MLflow project in the kubernetes cluster.
+Data science team gets easy access to the scalable kubernetes platform with MLFlow to train, test and deploy the models.
+Also gets standard pipeline templates to manage project dependencies and create a convenient model pipelines with model serving for Data Science Team.
+The templates provided are simple enough for Data Science team to consume, so that they can spend more time on models and data than on platform.

 ## Getting Started